PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 These moments are extremely important as they largely influence the player's mood, so making sure they're as satisfying and consistent as possible is a must.

 ### Make the World Feel Alive
-Creatures should perform behaviors outside of player input, such as hunting, playing, migrating, eating, or sleeping.
-This is to add to the game's immersion.
+To add immersion to the game, creatures should perform behaviors outside of player input, such as hunting, playing, migrating, eating, or sleeping.

 ## Balancing
 When balancing the game, keep in mind how players might interact with the world, the wildlife, and each other.